-Under the employment agreement between Cognex and Mr. Willett, which is described in more detail above under the heading "Employment Agreement with Robert J. Willett," the unvested options granted to Mr. Willett in 2008 become fully vested if the following conditions are met:

-- for the grant of 50,000 options, which become exercisable on June 17, 2013: (1) there is a "change of control" of Cognex during Mr. Willett's fifth year of employment; and (2) Mr. Willett is not given the opportunity to remain in his role following the change of control; and - for the grant of 50,000 options, which become exercisable on June 17, 2014: (1) there is a "change of control" of Cognex during Mr. Willett's sixth year of employment; and (2) Mr. Willett is not given the opportunity to remain in his role following the change of control.
+Under the employment agreement between Cognex and Mr. Willett, which is described in more detail above under the heading "Employment Agreement with Robert J. Willett," the 100,000 unvested options granted to Mr. Willett in 2008 become fully vested if there is a "change of control" of Cognex during Mr. Willett's sixth year of employment, and Mr. Willett is not given the opportunity to remain in his role following the change of control (the share amount has been adjusted to reflect the two-for-one stock split we completed on September 16, 2013).
+These options otherwise vest in one installment on June 17, 2014.